 Types of Electric Vehicle Charging Points & Charging Terminology

-There are a few terms that people use when talking about different types of EV charging points, such as:
+There are various terms that people use when talking about different types of EV charging points and charging methods, such as:

 kW: A kilowatt, is a measure of one thousand watts of electrical power.

 kWh: A kilowatt-hour is a measure of battery capacity and relates to how much power can be provided for a period of time.
 Most EVs tend to get between 2 & 4.5 miles out of a kWh depending on the size of the vehicle and its software.
 For reference, a base Tesla Model 3 has a battery of 50 kWh which provides a range of around 220 miles.

 Range: This is how far your vehicle can go on its current charge (a fully charged battery).
 The range will only be affected by performance and driving conditions.

 EV rapid charger: An EV rapid charger usually starts with a kilowatt of 50 and normally will reach 150.
 EV rapid chargers offer super-fast electric car charging.
 They can charge up to 80% of the vehicle’s battery within one hour and are usually found at services stations for quick on the go use.